GooseHuang/Udacity-Data-Structures-Algorithms-Nanodegree-Program/P1 Show Me the Data Structures/problem_5.md

 SO the time-complexity is O(n).

 And as it won't make new spaces when searching through the chain, the searching process will take O(1) space-complexity.
+While store the block chain will take O(n) in space, so the space complexity will be O(n) on the whole.